 Restitution for Trespasses

-5 The Lord spoke to Moses, saying, 6 “Speak to the Israelites: ‘When a man or woman commits any sin that men commit, so as to trespass against the Lord, and that person is guilty, 7 then he shall confess his sin which he has committed; and he shall make restitution for his guilt in full, adding a fifth of its worth to it and give it to him against whom he has trespassed.
+5 The Lord spoke to Moses, saying, 6 “Speak to the Israelites: ‘When a man or woman commits any sin that men commit, so as to trespass against the Lord, and that person is guilty, 7 then he shall confess his sin which he has committed, and he shall make restitution for his guilt in full, adding twenty percent of its worth to it and give it to him against whom he has trespassed.

 The Adultery Test

-11 The Lord spoke to Moses, saying, 12 “Speak to the Israelites, and tell them: ‘If any man’s wife goes astray and is unfaithful to him, 13 and a man lies with her carnally, and it is hidden from the eyes of her husband and this is kept concealed, and she is defiled, there is no witness against her, and she is not taken in the act; 14 and the spirit of jealousy comes on him, and he is jealous of his wife and she is defiled; or if the spirit of jealousy comes on him, and he is jealous of his wife and she is not defiled; 15 then the man shall bring his wife to the priest, and shall bring her offering for her: one tenth of an ephah of barley.
+11 The Lord spoke to Moses, saying, 12 “Speak to the Israelites and tell them, ‘If any man’s wife goes astray and is unfaithful to him, 13 and a man lies with her carnally, and it is hidden from the eyes of her husband, and this is kept concealed, and she is defiled, there is no witness against her, and she is not taken in the act; 14 and the spirit of jealousy comes on him, and he is jealous of his wife and she is defiled; or if the spirit of jealousy comes on him, and he is jealous of his wife and she is not defiled; 15 then the man shall bring his wife to the priest, and shall bring for her an offering: two quarts of barley.
 He shall pour no oil on it, nor put frankincense on it, for it is a grain offering of jealousy, a grain offering of memorial, bringing iniquity to memory.

-18 The priest shall set the woman before the Lord, and let the hair of the woman’s head go loose, and put the grain offering of memorial in her hands, which is the meal offering of jealousy.
+18 The priest shall set the woman before the Lord and let the hair of the woman’s head go loose and put the grain offering of memorial in her hands, which is the grain offering of jealousy.
 The priest shall have in his hand the water of bitterness that brings a curse.

 The Greatest Commandment

-28 One of the scribes came, and heard them reasoning together, and knowing that he had answered them well, asked him, “Which commandment is the greatest of all?”
+28 One of the scribes came and heard them reasoning together, and knowing that Jesus had answered them well, asked him, “Which commandment is the greatest of all?”

 31 The second is this: ‘You shall love your neighbor as yourself.’
 There is no other commandment greater than these.”

-32 The scribe said to him, “Truly, teacher, you have said well that he is one, and there is none other but he, 33 and to love him with all the heart, and with all the understanding, with all the soul, and with all the strength, and to love his neighbor as himself, is more important than all whole burnt offerings and sacrifices.”
+32 The scribe said to him, “Truly, teacher, you have spoken well that He is one, and there is none other but he, 33 and to love him with all the heart and with all the understanding with all the soul and with all the strength, and to love his neighbor as himself, is more important than all whole burnt offerings and sacrifices.”

 34 When Jesus saw that he answered wisely, he said to him, “You are not far from the Kingdom of God.”